Borkum Großer Leuchtturm

 Are there restrooms and cafes?

-Facilities may be available nearby, but it’s advisable to check the official website for specifics.
+Facilities may be available nearby; consult the official website for the most up-to-date information on amenities.

 What should I wear?